cran/GLMMadaptive/README.md

 - Hurdle Poisson and negative binomial models using the `hurdle.poisson()` and `hurdle.negative.binomial()` family objects.

+- Two-part/hurdle mixed models for semi-continuous normal data using the `hurdle.lognormal()` family objects.

+- Beta and hurdle Beta mixed effects models using `beta.fam()` and `hurdle.beta.fam()` family objects.

 - Users may also specify their own log-density function for the repeated measurements response variable, and the internal algorithms will take care of the optimization.